scottbedard/cube/README.md

   D
 ```

 To store additional data with the stickers, toggle the `useObjects` option.
-Setting this flag will store the sticker values as objects.
-These objects will contain a `value` key, and an `index` key containing the stickers original index.
+Setting this flag will store the sticker values as `{ originalIndex, value }` objects.
+Note that the `originalIndex` key does not change as the cube is turned.

 ```js
 new Cube(size, { useObjects: true });